Partnerships for Innovation

 The FY 2015 Call for Proposals is similar to the FY 2013 program except for the grant period and total potential funding.
 The grants will be for two years at $25,000 each year for a total funding of $50,000 over the grant period.
 Proposals must represent a collaboration between an ORAU member institution faculty member and an ORNL research staff member listed as a principal investigator on one of the ORNL FY 2015 LDRD Research Projects.

 Information on how to apply, the proposal guidelines and requirements, and the list of the ORNL research projects is available on the Members Only website.

 In recent years, Oak Ridge National Laboratory’s (ORNL) commitment to providing the world’s most powerful open resource for scientific computing has resulted in an impressive computational capability in Oak Ridge, Tenn.
 ORAU has partnered with the laboratory to provide opportunities for meaningful faculty and student engagement with ORNL’s leadership-class computing capabilities through the ORAU/ORNL High-Performance Computing (HPC) Grant Program.

 The program was established in 2009 to encourage new and expand existing research initiatives among ORAU member institutions using high-performance computing systems.
 The program is a competitive grant program managed and funded by ORAU and open only to ORAU’s member institutions.
 To date, a total of 12 grants have been awarded—four in FY 2009, two in FY 2010, four in FY 2012, and two in FY 2013.
 No new grants were awarded during FY 2011.

 The goals of the joint ORAU/ORNL HPC Grant Program include:

 Oak Ridge, TN 37831

-Two recipients and four ORNL principal investigators were awarded High Performance Computing grants in 2013:
+Two recipients and two ORNL principal investigators were awarded High Performance Computing grants in 2014: